 Fall camping is fun.
 As long as you equip yourself with the right gears, you should be okay… and warm!
 Here is the fall camping checklist you need when camping in the cold weather:

 Shelter & Sleeping Gear

 First thing’s first – you want a comfortable and warm place to spend the night at.
 Choose a sleeping bag that protects against very cold temperature (lower than you expect).
 Consider bringing a mattress pad or foam for an extra layer of warmth and comfort.
 When choosing a tent or shelter for fall camping, never skimp on quality.
 The fall season is characterized by fluctuating temperatures.
 You may feel like you can tolerate the weather at 6 pm but then end up freezing at around 9 pm.
 Look for a four or five-season tent.
-It’s great at keeping heat and has an ideal structure against rain or snow, as water can easily run off the top.
+It’s great at keeping heat and has an ideal structure for camping in the rain or snow, as water can easily run off the top.